Aberinkula/BranksMod/README.md

 ## Known Bugs

 - Troubleshooting is not yet implemented.
+- Version numbers are wrong (too lazy to fix right now but it shouldn't be a problem.).
 - Uninstall is not yet implemented.
 - Autoupdater doesn't work so you'll have to manually download the bakkesmod.dll everytime there's an update...